Camb-ai/MARS5-TTS/README.md

 - Speed/performance optimizations
 - Improving reference audio selection when given long references.
 - Any other fun and useful ideas to expand the capabilities of Mars.

+**Contribution format**:

+The preferred way to contribute to librosa is to fork the [master repository](https://github.com/Camb-ai/mars5-tts) on GitHub:

+1. Fork the repo on github
+2. Clone the repo, set upstream as this repo: `git remote add upstream git@github.com:Camb-ai/mars5-tts.git`
+3. Make to a new local branch and make your changes, commit changes.
+4. Push changes to new upstream branch: `git push --set-upstream origin <NAME-NEW-BRANCH>`
+5. On github, go to your fork and click 'Pull request' to begin the PR process.
+Please make sure to include a description of what you did/fixed.

 ## Acknowledgements